wyim/ImageCLEF-MAGIC-2025/README.md

 python score_cvqa.py <reference-jsonfile> <system-jsonfile> <score-output-directory>
 ```

-The evaluation script for the shared task will just use the "run_segandcvqa_scoring.py" which calls the previous to scripts.
+The evaluation script for the shared task will just use the "run_segandcvqa_scoring.py" which calls the previous two scripts.

 ## Organizers